quyettranvu/Task_Java_Tran_Vu_Quyet/README.md

 - Run command in the root project: docker compose -f docker-compose.dev.yml up --build

 - This will look in the Dockerfile, create container, pull images and run with CMD.
-For running in MySQL Database, need to verify n fiel application.properties: name of db, user, password of both settinggs
+For running in MySQL Database, need to verify in file application.properties: name of db, user, password of both settinggs

 in docker-compose-yml and application.properties share the same.